 Personally.
-Helpers view “objective” arguments with great suspicion, because, at bottom, they don’t really believe in objectivity.
-The harder you try to persuade them with logic, the more you will persuade them that something must be wrong with your thinking — or, worse, that you just don’t care.
-If, on the other hand, you show Helpers that you do care, they will open their hearts to your position — and their minds are likely to follow.
+Helpers view “objective” arguments with great suspicion, because, at bottom, we don’t really believe in objectivity.
+The harder you try to persuade us with logic, the more you will persuade us that something must be wrong with your thinking — or, worse, that you just don’t care.
+If, on the other hand, you show Helpers that you do care, we will open our hearts to your position — and our minds are likely to follow.

 Positively.
 Making life better for other people is a Helper creed.
-Don’t talk to them about how your idea will save money or revolutionize your field until you’ve told them how it will improve people’s lives.
+Don’t talk to us about how your idea will save money or revolutionize your field until you’ve told us how it will improve people’s lives.

 Passionately.
-While others take pride in doing their duty, innovating, or pushing the boundaries of physical courage, Helpers pride themselves on the depth and passion of their feelings.
-You can get close to a Helper without sharing your feelings, but it’s faster (and more satisfying to them) if you share.
+While others take pride in doing their duty, innovating, or pushing the boundaries of physical courage, Helpers pride ourselves on the depth and passion of our feelings.
+You can get close to a Helper without sharing your feelings, but it’s faster (and more satisfying to us) if you share.

 If You Have the Helper Public Speaking Style

-One of the toughest lessons for a Helper communicator to learn is that your passionately emotional focus will work against you in many situations.
+One of the toughest lessons for a Helper communicator to learn is that your passionate emotional focus will work against you in many situations.

-This may be, in part, because 70% of Helpers are women, and feelings (considered primarily a woman’s domain) are still disdained by many people who think they’re messy, unreliable, and inappropriate for business settings.
+This may be, in part, because 70% of Helpers are women, and feelings (considered primarily a woman’s domain) are still disdained by many people who think that feelings are messy, unreliable, and inappropriate for business settings.
 (Feelings also make many people uncomfortable, but that’s a whole other conversation.)

 To reach the widest possible audience, gradually increase your ability to: